-As Rick Scott Eyes Senate, Evolving Florida Governor Faces Toughest Test Yet
+Republican Florida Governor Jumps Into Senate Race, Shaking Up 2018 Map

 Scott's political evolution: hardline conservative to a sometimes compromiser

 Scott took office as a conservative, with tough positions on many issues, urging for example a crackdown on immigration.
-In a state where a fifth of the population is foreign born, he quickly retreated from that.
+In a state where a fifth of the population is foreign-born, he quickly retreated from that.
 In 2014, he signed a bill allowing undocumented immigrants to qualify for in-state tuition at Florida colleges.
 After slashing education spending, he later worked to raise teacher salaries.
 Scott opposed expanding Medicaid under the Affordable Care Act, but then reversed himself — not once but twice.
 Now once again, he opposes it.

 Although Scott still questions whether there's a connection between people and climate change, he's moderated on some other environmental issues.
 After first supporting it, he now opposes any drilling for oil or gas off the Florida coasts.